pgpbpadilla/pgpbpadilla.github.io/_drafts/building-it-infrastructure.liquid.md

 disaster.
 Having immutable components means they can be replaced with impunity.

-## Standards
+## Standardisation

-### Generic components

-Some ideas are consequences of thinking of a whole DC as a single Virtual Machine.
-In order to make it easier for ourselves to operate, maintain and fix our infrastructure, it helps to have standard, generic components.
-This is good, but it also brings about new problems, the components can be _composed_ in a many ways, all of which fulfill the user's needs.

-In Traugott's words:
+The use of standard, generic components enables teams to learn more easily how to operate them.
+Generic components are also easier to fix by simply replacing the misbehaving component for a new one from a trusted source.

+If used in conjunction with automation, standardization makes Disaster Recovery easier and faster.

+Use of generic components allows for many ways to compose them, in Traugott's words:

 > ...although the components of an infrastructure are more or less standard,
 > professional architects tend to arrange them in radically different ways.

-Benefits or generic components:

-- they are easy to replace
-    - When each component is generic, and there's enough automation, it's easy to destroy a misbehaving component and recreate it from a trusted source.
-- improve disaster recovery
-    - A benefit of this is shorter time to recover from certain types of disasters, and can also protect against compromised components.

-Implications/requirements:

-- Applications need to support this behavior and be able to function properly after their host is terminated while in the middle of an operation
+to mitigate this effect, standardisation of processes/operations can be of big help.

 ### Use of standards improves DR